Marc E. Rothenberg: Research

 The Rothenberg CURED Laboratory at Cincinnati Children's Hospital Medical Center conducts research focused on the molecular analysis of allergic inflammation, particularly the pathogenesis of eosinophilic gastrointestinal disorders.
 His research is credited with elucidating the mechanism of eosinophilia, including the identification of key checkpoints that are central targets for therapeutic intervention.
 These targets have been translated into developed clinical products.
 Rothenberg's research has included key proof-of-principle studies that provided the bases for a new class of drugs, anti-eosinophil therapeutics, as well as the first FDA approved drug for eosinophilic esophagitis.

-Awards and Honors
+Awards and honors

 Rothenberg has been recognized for his contributions to science and medicine with numerous honors and awards, including the American Academy of Allergy, Asthma, and Immunology (AAAAI) Distinguished Scientist Award, the National Institutes of Health (NIH) Merit Award, the E. Mead Johnson Award from the Society of Pediatric Research, and the Paul Ehrlich Award from the International Eosinophil Society.
 Rothenberg was also recognized as a Highly Cited Researcher in 2018 (Clarivate Analytics).
 He is an elected member of the American Society for Clinical Investigation, the Association of American Physicians and the National Academy of Medicine.
+In 2023, Rothenberg was awarded the Daniel Drake Medal for his impact on the field of Allergy and Immunology.